-Advertisers (e.g., Hulu, Warner Bros, etc.) typically promote their shows or movies with trailers and related information.
+Advertisers (e.g., Hulu, Warner Bros, etc.) typically promote their shows or movies with trailers and additional information.

-Thus, it is easy to collect content related to the four factors.
+Thus, it is easy to acquire the assets from them to support the 4 factors.

-Next, I designed the following post-clicks for four different use cases:
+Next, 4 post-clicks were designed for different use cases:

-click-to-microsite: when advertisers have more information beyond a trailer, e.g. synopsis, posters.
+click-to-microsite: when an advertiser has more information beyond one trailer, e.g. multiple trailers, synopsis.

-click-to-web: when only websites are available.
+click-to-web: when a website is the only available asset.
 This is less likely but we need it as a backup.

-of video ads, I limited the call-to-action buttons up to two to reduce cognitive workload for people.
+of video ads, I limited the call-to-action button up to 2 buttons to reduce cognitive workload for people.

 Video Player and Microsite Redesign

-A high fidelity prototype that could run on a TV and allow people to interact with a remote control would be ideal.
-However, this
+Ideally, a high fidelity-prototype that could run on a TV and allow people to interact with a remote control would be the best for user testing.

-would require a long time to build which didn’t fit into our product timeline.
-Therefore, I used Axure to
+However, this would require a long time to build which didn’t fit in our product development timeline.
+So instead, I used Axure to

-build an interactive prototype which reflected the post-click experience from screen to screen.
-As a replacement of remote control,
+build an interactive prototype that reflected the post-click experience from screen to screen.
+As a replacement for real remote control,

-I drew a mock remote control in Axure prototype so that people could understand how the real interaction would be.
+I drew a mockup in the Axure prototype so that people could understand how the real interaction would be.